Use FastMCP to act as an intermediary or change transport for other MCP servers.

 uses the FastMCPProxy

 class.
-You generally don’t need to interact with this class directly, but it’s available if needed.
+You generally don’t need to interact with this class directly, but it’s available if needed for advanced scenarios.